 COLLEGE OF ENGINEERING

 All undergraduate students who have been admitted to the College of Engineering should begin the enrollment process in the Williams Student Services Center (WSSC), Suite 112 Felgar Hall, 325-4096.
 New transfer students should schedule an appointment with an advisor in WSSC before enrolling for their first semester.
 All current students meet with faculty advisors in their major, so it is important to have declared a specific major by the time they are advised.
-Instructions for meeting with faculty advisors will be provided by the department to the students via their OU email account.
+Instructions for meeting with faculty advisors will be provided by the department to the students via their OU e-mail account.
 Students may also contact their school directly if they have questions about faculty advising for the upcoming term.
-Those students NOT attending a Lean Advising Session will have to turn in an “Advising Verification Form” to WSSC (Felgar 112) after meeting with a faculty advisor. * At that time they will be authorized to enroll in classes.
+Those students NOT attending a Lean Advising Session will have to turn in an “Advising Verification Form” to WSSC (Felgar, 112) after meeting with a faculty advisor. * At that time they will be authorized to enroll in classes.
 Students are responsible for completing all necessary grade and prerequisites for courses in which they enroll.

 Services provided by the Williams Student Services Center (WSSC) staff are available to all engineering undergraduates, including engineering majors in University College, and include assistance with transfer credit evaluation, choosing a major, graduation verification as well as information about University policies and procedures, academic support services such as tutoring and mentoring, and student organizations and leadership.
-Additional information is available on the Williams Student Services Center website.
+Additional information is available at Williams Student Services Center website.